 Senior Research Fellow / Honorary Research Lecturer

 Please note that due to a lack of a more stable position here offered by the CSM or at the RCSI, I am currently in only a part-time position at the RCSI, through funding by an Irish Health Research Board project grant to me as PI on breast cancer risk and association with selenium status (2016-2019).
 I have been at the RCSI since 2011 self-funding my position on three successive grants.
-However no additional institutional career support has been available.
-Thus, I welcome any contact (firstname.lastname@example.org) in regard to possible employment opportunities in research, management, teaching, writing / consultancy elsewhere, especially as I wish to be able to complete this grant which may not be possible in the current situation.
+However as no additional institutional career support has been available, I welcome any contact (firstname.lastname@example.org) in regard to possible employment opportunities in research, management, teaching, writing / consultancy elsewhere.
 I have also previously worked as a consultant / writer for Rarecells, Institut Pasteur, Paris and I completed in 2015 a Postgraduate Diploma in Health Professions Education

 Degrees & Diplomas: BSc, PhD, PGDE